 Royal Unibrew was not involved in any cases of non-compliance with tax legislation in 2018.

-In 2016, the effective tax rate was 21% of profit for the year (2015: 21%).
+In 2017, the effective tax rate was 21% of profit for the year (2016: 21%).
 Royal Unibrew paid corporation tax of DKK 246 million on its operating activities (2016: DKK 211 million).
 In addition to that, Royal Unibrew’s activities generate other considerable tax payments, including excise duties on beer, mineral water and other items, VAT, personal taxes and social security contributions.
 The total contribution through taxes in 2017 amounted to DKK 4.7 billion (2016: 5.0 billion).
 Primarily, the decrease in tax contribution relates to changes in excise duties and VAT.
 Moreover, tax contributions from the Group’s suppliers and customers are indirectly generated.